-NURS 394: Global Health Seminar.
+NURS 394.
+Global Health Seminar.
 3 Units.

 The focus of this course is the issues and trends in global health from both a nursing and a trans-disciplinary perspective.
 The course covers how international social, political, economic, environmental, and cultural issues affect health and health care.
 Particular emphasis is placed on nursing's contribution to global health issues and outcomes.
 Offered as: NURS 394 and NURS 494.
-Coreq: INTH 301/401.

 Independent guided study for undergraduate students with special needs or interests.

-NURS 400: Guided Study in Nursing.
-1 - 18 Units.
+NURS 400.
+Guided Study in Nursing.
+1 - 18 Unit.

 Independent study for students with special needs and interests.

-NURS 404: Emergent Care of the Child.
+NURS 404.
+Emergent Care of the Child.
 2 Units.

 This course incorporates biological, developmental, psychological, emotional, social, and cultural aspects of care.
 The emphasis is on pathophysiology, assessment, diagnostic approaches, and interventions specific to emergent care of infants, children, and adolescents.
 Advanced therapeutics are introduced.
 Recommended preparation: Certification in PALS and neonatal resuscitation or concurrent enrollment in NUNP 444.

-NURS 405: Inquiry I: Theoretical Foundations.
+NURS 405.
+Inquiry I - Theoretical Foundations.
 3 Units.

 This course provides an introduction to conceptual and theoretical thinking.
 Students will examine knowledge development in nursing, conceptual structures, and their uses as a basis for nursing practice and research.

-NURS 406: Flight Nursing Seminar I. 1 Unit.
+NURS 406.
+Flight Nursing Seminar I. 1 Unit.

 This seminar course provides a forum for preparing students to care for patients requiring air transfer to specialty care facilities.
 Special emphasis is placed on advanced procedures, flight physiology, and environmental influences on the clinical approach in order to apply acute care competencies to flight nursing practice.
-Prereq or Coreq: NUNP 443.

-NURS 407: Flight Nursing Seminar II.
+NURS 407.
+Flight Nursing Seminar II.
 1 Unit.

-NURS 409: Specialty Assessment and Diagnostics in Cardiovascular Nursing.
+NURS 409.
+Specialty Assessment and Diagnostics in Cardiovascular Nursing.
 2 Units.

 This course provides the basis for the selection and interpretation of assessment and testing strategies during the process of differential diagnosis of cardiovascular problems.
 Lecture is supplemented with specific clinical lab experiences.

-NURS 410: Cardiovascular Nursing Seminar I. 1 Unit.
+NURS 410.
+Cardiovascular Nursing Seminar I. 1 Unit.

-NURS 411: Cardiovascular Nursing Seminar II.
+NURS 411.
+Cardiovascular Nursing Seminar II.
 1 Unit.

 This seminar course focuses on the management of complex cardiovascular disease.

-NURS 416: Integrated Assessment of the Neonate for Midwives.
+NURS 416.
+Integrated Assessment of the Neonate for Midwives.
 1 Unit.

 This course introduces principles fundamental to the integrated assessment of the neonate.
 Gestational age assessment, assessment of genetic risks, and physical assessment skills are developed.

-NURS 425: Inquiry II: Research Process.
-2 Units.
+NURS 425.
+Inquiry II - Research Process.
+3 Units.

-NURS 430: Pharmacology and Therapeutics.
+NURS 430.
+Pharmacology and Therapeutics.
 3 Units.

 Examination of the major categories of pharmacologic agents and application of pharmacologic concepts in the clinical setting.
 Emphasis is placed on understanding the physiologic action of the drugs, expected patient responses, and major side effects.
 Major-specific seminars integrate knowledge of pharmacology into clinical practice.
 Recommended preparation: NURS 453, RN license or consent of instructor.

-NURS 431: Psychosocial and Spiritual Dimensions of Advanced Nursing Practice.
+NURS 431.
+Psychosocial and Spiritual Dimensions of Advanced Nursing Practice.
 2 Units.

 This course will focus on psychosocial and spiritual dimensions of care.
 Psychosocial aspects of care will address interviewing, counseling and coaching skills.
 In addition, skill in assessing depression, suicidal ideation and substance abuse issues will be addressed.
 The spiritual domain of health will be emphasized.

-NURS 443A: Collaboration, Consultation, & Credentialing in Advanced Practice Nurs.
+NURS 443A.
+Collaboration, Consultation, & Credentialing in Advanced Practice Nurs.
 1 Unit.

 The focus of this course is the process of consultation and collaboration in advanced practice nursing.
 The organizations that are involved in promoting and assisting advanced practice nurses (APNs) will be addressed.
 The similarities and differences in the roles of the APN will be explored.
 The process of credentialing APNs will also be examined.